 The ultra dim targets are beautiful and exciting, but they will require much more overall exposure time, specialized filters, and maybe a darker sky.

-You may also choose to add a light pollution filter, like the Universal-Astro Clip-in filter, to help deal with city light pollution.
+You may also choose to add a light pollution filter to help deal with city light pollution.

 If you’re a beginner astrophotographer starting out under a Bortle 4 sky or better -you have a massive advantage over most of us and you can basically forget about using a light pollution filter.